NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow2.md

     Association o-- Consumer
     Association -- Person
 ```
-Class diagram 2.2.A

 ### Remarks
 - Association
 	- supported roles: student, invigilator, coordinator, assessor (If there are multiple roles then multiple associations).
 	- state : use the value "associated" from the enum.
-	- remoteState : same as state, but not used. (unfortunatelly: mandatory).
 	- offering (componentOffering) is sent before so no need to add all data, just the offeringId is enough.
 	- testID (comopnentId) is implicit in offering, so no need to add.
 - person